brianrho/FPM/README.md

 There are several examples included to demonstrate usage -- the `enroll` example is a great place to start, especially if you have an ESP32.\
 (This is because ESP32 requires usage of its `HardwareSerial` ports, since the Arduino ESP32 core doesn't support `SoftwareSerial`.
 The `enroll` example shows how to setup those ports, guarded under the macro `ARDUINO_ARCH_ESP32`.)

+Also included is a Python 3 script for extracting fingerprint images to a PC over a Virtual COM port.
+To use it:
+- The `image_to_pc` example must first be uploaded to the Arduino, which is connected to the sensor.
+- The script requires the `pyserial` Python package, so you need to install that first with `pip3 install pyserial` on your command line.
+- Run `python3 getImage.py -h` to see general usage help.
+(For instance, usage on Windows could look like this: `python3 getImage.py COM3 57600 print.bmp`)

-Also included is a Python 3 script for extracting fingerprint images to a PC over a Virtual COM port; the `image_to_pc` example must first be uploaded to the Arduino.
-To get the most reliability with `SoftwareSerial`, baud rates should not exceed 57600, especially when retrieving fingerprint images. *(This limit is based off tests with an Arduino Uno -- more powerful chips like the ESPxxxx may be able to handle higher rates just fine.)*
+To get the most reliability with `SoftwareSerial`, baud rates should not exceed 57600, especially during sustained data transfers e.g. extracting fingerprint images. *(This recommendation is based off old tests with an Arduino Uno -- more powerful chips like the ESPxxxx may be able to handle higher rates just fine.
+Test and find out.)*

 A generic list of commands for these sensors can be found [here](https://usermanual.wiki/Document/Fingerprintusermanual.1754127921/view).
 Keep in mind that not all sensors (few, really) support all commands.
 You'll just have to try them out for yourself.\
 To match templates on your PC/server, check [here](https://github.com/brianrho/fpmatch).\